Luthey-Schulten-Lab/Minimal_Cell_4DWCM/README.md

 Restart with `Restart_Whole_Cell_Minimal_Cell.py` using the same `-od` (and `-t` = **additional** biological seconds to run).

-Trajectory and intermediate files are written under `Data/` (gitignored).
+Trajectory and intermediate files are written under `Data/`.

 ---